raditya1117/HoneyBadger/python-errors/article.md

                                    ^
 IndentationError: unindent does not match any outer indentation level
 ```
-Similary, if you indent the first statement in a code block by two spaces and the second statement by four spaces, the program will run into `IndentationError` with the message `IndentationError: unexpected indent`, as shown below:
+Similarly, if you indent the first statement in a code block by two spaces and the second statement by four spaces, the program will run into `IndentationError` with the message `IndentationError: unexpected indent`, as shown below:

 ```py
 def say_hello(name):